Askarov5/Askarov5/README.md

 - 👋 Hi, I’m Orozbek Askarov
-- 👀 I’m interested in Automation
+- 👀 I’m interested in Automation and Full Stack Development
-- 🌱 I’m working with Nodejs, WebdriverIO, Cypress
+- 🌱 I’m working with Nodejs, WebdriverIO, Cypress.IO
 - 💞️ I’m looking to collaborate on automation projects like WebDriverIO
 - 📫 How to reach me oroz.askarov@gmail.com